EBISPOT/ICBO2017/README.md

 >: solr-start.sh
 ```

-## Part Thirteen - Reindex our data to take advantage of ontology enrichment
+## Part Twelve - Reindex our data to take advantage of ontology enrichment

 This bit is simple - we can just rerun our indexing process from earlier...